 Carbohydrates are the body’s primary fuel source, especially for high-intensity exercise.

 The Fine Print

-To follow the Leptin Diet to a T, people also need to take the company’s LeptiSlim supplement between meals and the Leptin Control Pack to “get beyond a weight-loss plateau.”
+To follow the Leptin Diet to a T, people are instructed to take the company’s LeptiSlim supplement between meals and the Leptin Control Pack to “get beyond a weight-loss plateau.”

-If you are considering following the Leptin Diet — including its recommendation to take its supplements — it’s important to talk to your doctor prior to popping any pills.
+If you are considering following the Leptin Diet — including its recommendation to take its supplements — it’s important to talk to your doctor before popping any pills.

 “In the end, weight loss comes down to sensible eating, exercise, and having a healthy relationship with food,” Faye says.
 “You can do everything to manage your hormones, but unless you do these things, you won’t lose weight.”